mdscheuerell/EnvDataSci/README.md

 ### Hardware

 This course will revolve around hands-on computing exercises that demonstrate the topics of interest.
-Therefore, students are strongly recommended to bring their own laptop to class, although students are certainly free to work with one another.
-For students without access to a personal laptop: it is now possible to check out UW laptops for an entire quarter.
-See the [Student Services office](https://education.uw.edu/admissions/office-of-student-services) for details.
+Therefore, students are strongly recommended to bring their own laptop to class, although students are certainly free to work with one another. **For students without access to a personal laptop**: it is possible to check out UW laptops for an entire quarter (see the [Student Services office](https://education.uw.edu/admissions/office-of-student-services) for details).

 ### Software